Below are questions we're asked regularly. Feel free to look through them and if we haven't answered yours, ask us here.

 - Products that require significant investment or long runways before going to market

-- Winner-take-all outcomes
+-

 Timeline to fund?
-Average Check Size?
+Average check size?

-As entrepreneurs ourselves, we share an appreciation for building sustainable businesses and know that all too often, founders can feel alone, so we do our best to be accessible via email, phone, or our MVC Founders group (available to portfolio company founders).
+As entrepreneurs ourselves, we share an appreciation for building sustainable businesses and know that all too often, founders can feel alone.
+So we do our best to be accessible via email, phone, or our MVC Founders group (available to portfolio company founders).

 We facilitate introductions to our community of fellow entrepreneurs, accelerators, and co-investors to help solve problems, connect with customers, and ultimately, raise the next round of capital.